arpitr07/real-time-aqi/README.md

 We also make use of [dash-daq components](https://dash.plot.ly/dash-daq) to add elements like LEDDisplay for time, etc.

 We'll see how to upload the project to GitHub and then use Heroku to deploy the code hosted on GitHub.
-I'll try to post 2 separate articles and link them here to show exactly hoe to accomplish these tasks.
+I'll try to post 2 separate articles and link them here to show exactly how to accomplish these tasks.

 Cheers!